perezd/streamable/README.md

 Since we cannot rely on the HTTP protocol alone, we use a hybrid strategy that negotiates initially over HTTP at first, then coordinates chunked data transmission using asynchronous pipelines.
 Ideally, this is accomplished using [WebSockets](http://en.wikipedia.org/wiki/WebSocket), but will feature detect as you would expect, thanks to [socket.io](http://socket.io).
 So rather than reinventing the HTTP protocol over sockets, we couple the two protocols together into a single API.

 Streamable is designed to feel transparent.
 If you access a streamable REST endpoint without the Streamable client, native chunked encoding will happen in its place.
 You can also explicitly disable Streamable for a particular request by sending the `x-streamable-bypass` request header.
-If streamable is bypassed, each message will be delimeted with `\r\n`.
+If streamable is bypassed, each message will be delimited with `\r\n`.
 This is also configurable by provided the `x-streamable-delimiter` request header, providing the value you'd like to use instead.

 ## Getting Started

-install Streamable using npm:
+Install Streamable using npm:

 ```
 npm install streamable